owickstrom/service-worker-lab/README.md

 npm start
 ```

+You can now open http://localhost:3000 in Chrome 40.

 ## Objectives

 1. Observe the behaviour of the app as it is.
 Try using the Chrome Devtools to
    simulate no or slow network.
+Note that the app displays a *Last updated at
+   ...* which marks the time the server responded with the data.
+You can use this
+   to identify if the data is cached or newly downloaded from the server.
+The
+   server logging is also handy to see what requests are really made.
 1. Add an empty Service Worker in the `public` directory and register it in
    `public/index.html`. **Note that the Service Worker script needs to be at the
    root of its scope, or higher.** A Service Worker cannot be served at
    `/my-stuff/misc/service-worker.js` and have a scope of `/`.
+Use the Devtools
+   to inspect the worker and make sure it registers correctly, e.g. using
+   `console.log` inside the `register` callback.
 1. **Add the [Cache Polyfill](https://github.com/coonsta/cache-polyfill) to be
    able to use the full Service Worker Cache API.** Without this it will be
    painful.
 1. Add static assets to a separate cache in the `install` callback.
 This
-   includes CSS and Javascript (not `service-worker.js`).
+   includes CSS, images and Javascript (not `service-worker.js`).
 1. Add dynamic assets to a separate cache after they have been fetched.
 If the
    cache already has a match for the request, use that instead.
+The dynamic cache
+   should first do a cache lookup and then a real network request if needed.
 1. Improve the prior dynamic cache to always do a real request and update of the
    cache, even if the cache has a hit, but use the cache directly.
 This is
    effectively the same as